open/close all folders

 - The Hercules: The Legendary Journeys episode "Web of Desire" showed a different take on the Arachne myth.
 She was jealous of her daughter's beauty and drowned her in the ocean.
 Zeus cursed her into a Spider Person form and banished her on an deserted island.

-- The 3rd edition Monster Manual 3 has the lhosk, which is half spider and half gorilla.
+- The 3rd edition Monster Manual 3 has the lhosk, which is half spider and half gorilla, drider-style, but is also a sapient race.

 - From Magic: The Gathering: